 The CSDR impacts on financial market operations are wide ranging.
 In addition to CSDs themselves, the CSDR will impact wider financial market infrastructures, including clearing houses and trading venues.

-For further information, please see our attached Briefing Paper, Spotlight (for an executive summary), below videos with Clearstream's Head of Global Relationship Management, Sales and Client Services Phil Brown).
+For further information, please see our attached Spotlight (for an executive summary and below videos with Clearstream's Head of Global Relationship Management, Sales and Client Services Phil Brown).
 Please also refer to the Customer readiness section.

 Clearstream Banking customers may also contact their Relationship Officer.

 Tune into our interviews with Philip Brown, Co-CEO of Clearstream Banking Luxembourg, talking about the CSDR and its impact on CSDs and on CSD customers: